 Has it escaped his notice that most Jews choose to live in countries where they are a minority?
 Any Jew anywhere in the world is free to fly to Tel Aviv and instantly claim Israeli citizenship.
 Yet despite Israel’s strenuous efforts to encourage Jewish immigration, very few Jews make this choice.
 Most of the world’s Jews clearly prefer to be citizens of secular states like Canada, the United States, Britain, France, and Argentina, even though they are a minority in those countries.

-In fact, some 700,000 Israeli Jews, around 13% of the Jewish population, have left Israel – to move to countries where they are in the minority.
+In fact, some 700,000 Israeli Jews, around 13% of Israel’s Jewish population, have left Israel – to move to countries where they are in the minority.
 More than 100,000 Jews who came to Israel from the former Soviet Union have chosen to return to Russia or the Ukraine.

 Indeed, the times have changed so dramatically that each year thousands of Israelis, many of them the grandchildren of Holocaust survivors, are moving to Germany and taking out German citizenship.
 Who would ever have predicted this?
 Who would have thought sixty years ago that Europe, with its history of war and hatred, would one day be transformed into a single community in which long-time enemies would live together in peace?
 Yet it happened in Europe – and it can happen in the Middle East.